abraham/remotedata/README.md

   private render(): string {
-    // Render the current state in your UI. const text: string = this.view(this.state);
+    // Render the current state in your UI.
+    // `this.view` returns a method which is executed with the current state as a parameter. const text: string = this.view(this.state);
     // Maybe put it in a template.
   }